Themes

 Navigate to your project directory.

-Run to generate a main.dart
+Run to generate a main.dart:

-file where you will add your generated theme:
+dart run forui initThis generates a main.dart file where you will add your generated theme:

 import 'theme/theme.dart';